Gay club shooting suspect evaded Colorado's red flag gun law

 Duke University sociologist Jeffrey Swanson, an expert in red flag laws, said the Colorado Springs case could be yet another missed warning sign.

-“This seems like a no brainer, if the mom knew he had guns,” Swanson said.
+“This seems like a no brainer, if the mom knew he had guns,” he said.
 “If you removed firearms from the situation, you could have had a different ending to the story.”

 Contact AP’s global investigative team at [email protected]